AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Adding a note to a foodplace: `note`

+Why make mental notes when BiteBuddy has a mental dictionary?<br>
-Lets you add / edit the note from an existing foodplace in BiteBuddy!
+You can add / edit the **note** for a foodplace in BiteBuddy!

 Format: `note INDEX [NOTE]`